PortingPivot/Caxton-Mirrored/README.md

 versions of this library for x86_64 Windows and Linux platforms.
 If you are playing on a different platform, then you will have to build a copy of the mod yourself.

+If the mod still does not recognize your platform, then start the game with the `xyz.flirora.caxton.rustTarget` property to one of the [Rust platform names](https://doc.rust-lang.org/nightly/rustc/platform-support.html) corresponding to your platform and report an issue here.

 Note that as there is not a single Mac in my house, I cannot build binaries for macOS due to licensing issues.

 ## How to use Caxton